|

 Website

-State University is Michigan's only urban research
+Wayne State University is Michigan's only urban research university,

-areas to 33,000 graduate and undergraduate students.
-The Wayne State campus encompasses 203
+33,000 graduate and undergraduate students.

-performance venues in the Cultural Center
+operates three performance venues in the Cultural

-area.
-Each year the Bonstelle,
+Center area.
+Each year the

-Michigan, behind only that of the Fisher Theatre.
+that of the Fisher Theatre.

 |